wll199566/Awesome-LLM-Planning-Capability/README.md

 # Awesome-LLM-Planning-Capability
 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 A curated list of papers and resources based on our survey paper [**"PlanGenLLMs: A Modern Survey of LLM Planning Capabilities"**](https://arxiv.org/abs/2502.11221), which is published at **ACL 2025**.

+The template is adapted from [Awesome-Language-Model-on-Graphs](https://github.com/PeterGriffinJin/Awesome-Language-Model-on-Graphs).

 ![llm-planning](./Figures/llm-planning.png)

-**Please cite the paper in [Citation](https://github.com/wll199566/awesome-llm-planning-capability#citation) if you find the paper list and resources in this repository helpful for your research.
+**Please cite the paper in [Citation](https://github.com/wll199566/awesome-llm-planning-capability#citation) and star this repository if you find the paper list and resources in this repository helpful for your research.
 Thanks!**

 ## Introduction